davidbuyck/5611Project3Web/README.md

 - Skinned Models

 [![Part 1](https://img.youtube.com/vi/cFDrOaxBpJs/0.jpg)](https://youtu.be/cFDrOaxBpJs)
+* I attempt to dance in the video.
+The IK is smooth.
+My dancing is not lol

 ### Single-arm IK (at least 2D)* (time: 0:00-1:07)
 Each arm is a 4 joint (5 link) chain that roots at the center of the chest.
 See part 2's FABRIK video to see each joint/link in motion.